 The Jaguar I-Pace is a full electric vehicle (BEV).
 The maximum power of the Jaguar I-Pace is 294 kW (394 hp).
 The maximum torque is 513 lb-ft.
 The Jaguar I-Pace is all wheel drive and can accelerate from 0 to 62 miles per hour in 4.8 seconds.
 The top speed is 124 mph.

 Battery and Charging

 The battery of the Jaguar I-Pace has a total capacity of 90 kWh.
-The usable capacity is 85 kWh (estimate).
-A range of about 250 miles is achievable on a fully charged battery.
+The usable capacity is 84.7 kWh.
+A range of about 235 miles is achievable on a fully charged battery.
 The actual range will however depend on several factors including climate, terrain, use of climate control systems and driving style.

 Charging is done using a Type 2 connector and the on-board charger has a maximum power of 7.4 kW.
 This charges a fully depleted battery back to full in around 13 hours 30 minutes.
 Charging the car using a regular wall plug will take around 43 hours 30 minutes.

 Rapid charging is possible through a CCS connection.
-The maximum rapid charge power is 100 kW, which charges the battery from 10% to 80% in around 40 minutes.
-A rapid charge like this will add about 175 miles of range.
+The maximum rapid charge power is 104 kW.
+The battery can't be charged continuously at this power.
+In an average rapid charge session the average charge power will be around 85 kW.
+This charges the battery from 10% to 80% in around 45 minutes.
+A rapid charge like this will add about 160 miles of range.

 The Jaguar I-Pace emits no CO2 during driving.
 This only includes direct emissions from the vehicle itself.
 The energy needed to charge the battery might have been (partly) generated by the use of fossil fuels.
 Vehicles with an internal combustion engine will always emit CO2 during driving.
 Additionally, CO2 is emitted during the production and transport of fossil fuels.